3 Tips for Transitioning to Your Dream Job

 - Develop clarity– The is the first step, the most critical step and often the step that is overlooked.
 Take a creative approach and set aside some quiet time and make a yes and a no list.
 What are the tasks that you most enjoy doing, and that use your abilities well?
 What is the environment that you thrive in?
 What are the values that you want to embody in your career?
 Then make a list of the no’s.
 What do you not want to do any more?
 What are tasks that you do well but no longer want to tackle?
 What are values that you don’t want to be a part of your career?
 Decide what on each list is non-negotiable.

-- Research the possibilities– Now that you have a general description of what you would like your dream job to look like, begin to research the possibilities.
+- Develop a research plan– Now that you have a general description of what you would like your dream job to look like, begin to research the possibilities.
 What is a field that excites you?
 What career piques your interest?
 What career meets the criteria on the yes list?
 Develop a possibilities list and begin researching companies or businesses online.
 If your plan is to start your own business, find similar businesses that model what you hope to create.
 Once you have identified several options contact the business and set up a reverse interview.
 Meet either in person or on the phone and find out everything that you can about the career.
-This is not when you ask for a job, you are still in the research phase so ask away about everything you want to know.
+Make their best practices your best practices.
+Learn from the best!
+BTW, this is not when you ask for a job, you are still in the research phase so ask away about everything you want to know.
 However, be aware that this could turn out to be a potential employer, so be sure to leave the impression of a curious and competent worker.

-- Go all IN!– This process is not for the casual job seeker who is willing to take the first job that pops up no matter whether it fits their profile or style.
+Finally, you must go all in!
+This process is not for the casual job seeker who is willing to take the first job that pops up no matter whether it fits their profile or style.
 It’s not for someone whose dream job is lying on the beach while the money is deposited in their bank account (that’s called a paid vacation.)
 Instead, this is a process for someone who really wants to create meaningful work that matters.
 Creating that dream job is a job in itself.
 Make the commitment and know that it is worth it in the end.

 Ready to step out of your comfort zone and gain some clarity on what is possible?